Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

 Following the javadoc's example, I arrived at this. `BridgeHandleCleaner` is private, so only `GameStateHandle` can instantiate it.
 When `GameStateHandle` is instantiated, we add a `BridgeHandleCleaner` to the singleton `bridgeCleaner: Cleaner`.
 I've removed the `Closeable` implementation because I want the Cleaner to be the only means of running the `BridgeHandleCleaner`, which it does exactly once, when there are no references to the `GameStateHandle` instance anymore.
 A destructor in all but name.

-If there are no references to `GameStateHandle`, since `handle` is private to `GameStateHandle` and `BridgeHandleCleaner`, that means we will always calling `game_state_handle_destroy` with the *only* reference left, which is then completely safe to be a mutable one.
+If there are no references to `GameStateHandle`, since `handle` is private to `GameStateHandle` and `BridgeHandleCleaner`, that means we will always call `game_state_handle_destroy` with the *only* reference left, which is then completely safe to be a mutable one.

-Now all I need to do is build a GUI on top of that `GameState` interface I set out to do...
+Now all I need to do is build that GUI on top of that `GameState` interface I set out to do...